UNIT 18: Environmental conservation in Rwanda and tourism

 (f) There are plans to review the current framework of regulations so that laws are established to facilitate sustainable growth and development of the tourism sector in the country.

-(g) The investors willing to develop businesses in the sector will receive full support from the government. heart There are plans to put more emphasis on the importance of eco-tourism and environmental sustainability for the future generations.
+(g) The investors willing to develop businesses in the sector will receive full support from the government.
+There are plans to put more emphasis on the importance of eco-tourism and environmental sustainability for the future generations.

 (i) There will be financing and investment measures put in place to promote the sector.